timdorr/tesla-api/README.md

 Need a Tesla to develop with?
-Use [my referral link](http://ts.la/timothy8449) to get a $1000 discount and unlimited Supercharging.
+Use [my referral link](http://ts.la/timothy8449) to get a $100 Supercharging credit.

 # Tesla JSON API